-Using telematics, you’ll be able to conclude whether certain drivers are costing the fleet and the company with irresponsible road habits.
-If someone on your team is wearing down your vehicles’ brake pads and amassing traffic violations, you don’t need to discipline them immediately (though you can).
-Instead, let them know the costs of their fast and loose driving.
-Knowledge is powerful and communicating your findings may do just as much to influence your drivers’ behavior as reprimands from supervisors.
-In addition, metrics like cost per mile, total annual maintenance cost, and departmental cost per vehicle can offer telling insights into what’s driving your overhead.
 Carefully interpret the data and come up with questions and potential changes to consider.
 How much could you save per mile if you gradually phased out your current fleet for more fuel-efficient vehicles?
 How much would you save if your vehicles went 8,000 miles instead of 6,000 between oil changes?
-Are there ways to shave down the departmental cost per vehicle without compromising the quality of the product you’re providing for your company?
+Are there ways to shave down cost per vehicle without compromising the quality of the product or service?
 Data can inspire meaningful, actionable questions like these.
 The best fleet managers know how to leverage that data without letting it overwhelm their daily operations.

-In a field service industry where nearly every service technician, engineer, repairman, and installation pro needs a vehicle, fleet managers control vital assets.
-And because these vehicles are so integral to the utility industry’s daily workflow, they tend to carve out a significant portion of company budgets.
+In field service, nearly every service technician, engineer, repairman, and installation pro needs a vehicle.
+Fleet managers control vital assets.
+Because these vehicles are so integral to daily workflow, they use a significant portion of company budgets.
 By using data collection and analysis and consistently communicating with drivers, fleet managers can find savvy ways to save money.
 And by leveraging all the latest technology out there—including telematics and fleet management software — they can keep their drivers safer and more responsible on the roads.
-For fleet managers like you, a willingness to embrace practical technology and pinpoint subtle differences in things like fuel efficiency, routing, and maintenance can help you provide major value for your company.
+Fleet managers should embrace practical technology to pinpoint subtle differences in things like fuel efficiency, routing, and maintenance.
+This small measure can create major value for your company.

 All monitored by you, in real time.
 Are you ready to take control?